ku-cylee/ca-mgmt-server/docs/api.md

         + Invalid `labName`: Lab `labName` does not exist or is deleted.
 Requester is student and the lab `labName` is not yet open.
     - 403
         + Requester is not admin and `content` is `true` and `author`, `labName` are both `undefined`.
-        + Requester is student and `author` is not requester.

 ### POST /submission
 * Creates the submission of `labName`.